Media Literacy Grants 2020-2021

-The 2019 legislature allocated $150,000 in state funds for 2019-2020 for the Office of Superintendent of Public Instruction to establish the media literacy grant program.
+The 2019 legislature allocated $150,000 in state funds for 2020-2021 for the Office of Superintendent of Public Instruction to establish the media literacy grant program.
 These funds have now been awarded through a competitive grant process to school teams to develop and share openly-licensed curriculum units on media literacy or digital citizenship, or both, that may be integrated into social studies, English languages arts, or health classes.
-Five districts and one ESD have been awarded grants ranging from $9,866 to $25,000, and an additional five districts and one charter school have been awarded planning grants of up to $5,000.
-There will be a second round of grants for 2020-2021, and those applications will be available in early April, 2020.
+Eight districts, two ESDs, and one charter school have been awarded grants ranging from $7,885 to $19,500, and an additional three districts have been awarded implementation grants ranging from $2,000 to $4,000.

 - Ballard High School (Seattle SD)

 - Eatonville SD

 - ESD 112

 - North Central ESD 171